zzottel/feed2red/README.md

-If you want the same feed to be posted to mutiple channels, create multiple [FEED] sections with the same FeedURL, but different Channels. feed2red.pl will parse the feed only once and then post it to all channels where the FeedURL in [FEED] section matches.
+If you want the same feed to be posted to mutiple channels, create multiple [FEED] sections with the same FeedURL, but different Channels. feed2red.pl will parse the feed only once and then post it to all channels where the FeedURL in the [FEED] section matches.

 Available config variables